Reaction to Rumsfeld's death is deeply divided

-WASHINGTON, June 30 (Reuters) - Donald Rumsfeld, the former U.S. defense secretary who was the main architect of the Iraq war, died at age 88, his family said Wednesday. read more
+WASHINGTON (Reuters) -Donald Rumsfeld, the former U.S. defense secretary who was the main architect of the Iraq war, died at age 88, his family said Wednesday.

 Reactions to the former Congressman, businessman and Naval pilot’s death were deeply divided.